-Fong Peng Fai Group Financial Controller E-mail : pf.fong@three-a.com.my
+Fong Peng Fai

+Group Financial Controller

+E-mail: pf.fong@three-a.com.my

-Jessica Fang Siew Yee Executive Director E-mail : jessica.fang@three-a.com.my
+Jessica Fang Siew Yee Executive Director

+: jessica.fang@three-a.com.my E-mail

-Tel No. : (03) 6156 2655 Website : www.three-a.com.my
+Tel No. : +603 6156 2655 Website: www.three-a.com.my

-While the Company endeavours to provide as much information as possible to its shareholders and stakeholders, the Company is mindful of the legal and regulatory framework governing the release of material and price sensitive information.
+While the Group endeavours to provide as much information as possible to its shareholders and stakeholders, the Group is mindful of the legal and regulatory framework governing the release of material and price sensitive information.
 Any information that may be regarded as undisclosed material information about the Group will not be disclosed to the public.